allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 > “The mongosync binary is the primary process used in Cluster—to—Cluster Sync. mongosync migrates data from one cluster
 > to another and can keep the clusters in continuous sync.”

 This description sounded like a perfect fit for us!
-Unfortunately after initial excitement (and hours spent on reading [_mongosync_ documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/)) we realized, that we could not use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
+Unfortunately, after initial excitement (and hours spent on reading [_mongosync_ documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/)) we realized we couldn’t use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
 It meant that there was no option to migrate databases from older MongoDB versions to the newest one, which was a no-go for us.